7 Best Clean Boost Pedals (2023) – No Hiss, Pure Bliss

-The best clean boost pedals are great for bringing your sound to the forefront and making your tone stand out when need be.
-With a simple and straightforward design, boost pedals can not only give you the spotlight for a solo or main melody lines, but also enhance your tone.
+Boost pedals are great for bringing your sound to the forefront and making your tone stand out when need be.
+With a simple and straightforward design, these pedals can not only give you the spotlight for a solo or main melody lines, but also enhance your tone.
 In some cases, these tools can also help shape your sound and be that secret weapon on your pedalboard.

 In simple terms, boost pedals are used to increase the volume of your guitar signal.
-Besides giving you a nice transparent tone, the best clean boost pedals can also push your tube amp beyond the breakup point in order to achieve a great tone.
-These tools can also make up for lost frequencies, especially with longer cable runs.
+Taking that one step further, pedals that concentrate on clean gain give you that extra boost without adding any coloration or distortion.
+Not only that, these pedals can also make up for lost frequencies, especially with longer cable runs.

 Editor's Choice